PrakashSelvadurai006/Road-lane-detection/README.md

 ## 📌 Project Overview

 Road Lane Localization is a computer vision-based project that detects road lane markings from images and video streams using OpenCV.
 The system processes real-time video input to identify lane lines and overlay them on the road, which can assist in autonomous driving and lane departure warning systems.

-This project was developed as a Mini Project at
-**Vel Tech High Tech Dr. Rangarajan Dr. Sakunthala Engineering College** Department of Information Technology

 ---

 ## 🎯 Objective